ipfs/distributed-wikipedia-mirror/README.md

 ### Step 1: Install dependencies

-`Node`, `yarn`, `rust` and `make` are required.
+`Node` and `yarn` are required.
 On Mac OS X you will need `sha256sum`, available in coreutils.

-Install the node and rust dependencies:
+Install the node dependencies:

 ```sh
 $ yarn
 ```

-The yarn install will install `zim_extract`, the rust based extract zim utility (see https://github.com/dignifiedquire/zim), and the `zim-to-website` node script and its node modules.
+Then, download the latest [zim-tools](https://download.openzim.org/release/zim-tools/) and add `zimdump` to your `PATH`.
+This tool is necessary for unpacking ZIM.

 ### Step 2: Configure your IPFS Node